AdobeDocs/experience-manager-65.en/help/assets/workfront-connector-install.md

 >[!TIP]
 >
->Are you searching for the enhanced connector for Workfront documentation for AEM as a Cloud Service?
+>Are you searching for the [!DNL Workfront for Experience Manager enhanced connector] documentation for AEM as a Cloud Service?
 Click [here](https://experienceleague.adobe.com/docs/experience-manager-cloud-service/content/assets/integrations/workfront-connector-install.html?lang=en).

 >[!IMPORTANT]
 >